 A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a type of compliance requirement of federal program or state project that is less serve than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.
-We identified a certain deficiency in internal control over compliance that we consider to be a significant deficiency as described in the summary schedule of prior audit findings as item 2011-1.
+We considered a certain deficiency in internal control over compliance described in the accompanying schedule of findings and questioned costs as item Board 2013-01 to be a significant deficiency.

 The County's response to the findings identified in our audit is described in the accompanying letter.
-We did not audit the County's response and, accordingly, we express no opinion on it.
+The County's response was not subjected to the auditing procedures applied in the audit of compliance and accordingly, we express no opinion on the response.
+To the Honorable Board of County Commissioners and Constitutional Officers of Jefferson County, Florida Monticello, Florida